Finding Real Estate Leads

 10. Prime Seller Leads – Prime Seller leads creates a bunch of pages on their site for you.
 The CMS offers the ability to send epostcards and eflyers and their system integrates with many broker CMS.

 11. eRealting – eRealting doesn’t sell leads, they give you a website to send all your traffic to!
 It’s kind of a CMS for rent.
-They state that it costs about $300 to create a client in their solution.
+They stated that it costs about $300 to create a client in their solution.

 13. Experian – Experian is a research and statistics business who have mailing lists of potential buyers and sellers.
 You can build your list online.